DecafFries/Case-study-How-does-a-bike-share-navigate-speedy-success/README.md

-# Case-study-How-does-a-bike-share-navigate-speedy-success
+# GDAC Case Study 1: How does a bike-share navigate speedy success?
-This repositrory keeps track of my progress completing Google Data Analytics Certificate Capstone case study 1: "How does a bike-share navigate speedy success?"
+This repository keeps track of my progress in completing Google Data Analytics Professional Certificate Capstone case study 1: "How does a bike-share navigate speedy success?"